Discover Romania : Fine arts (Painting / Sculpture / Street art / Photo)

 From the tradition of photojournalism to a new anthropology of images

 The history of Romanian photography stands out from the rest of Europe in that it is a pioneer in the field of photojournalism, and more specifically war reporting.
 After the creation of the first Romanian illustrated periodical in 1860(llustrațiunea Jurnal Universal), it wasn't until the War of Independence (1877-1878) and the conflict between Turkey and Russia that press photography really took off in the country.
 Photography offered the unprecedented possibility of depicting and following the conflict in an illustrated way, through numerous portraits of opposing officers or soldiers who distinguished themselves by their feats of arms.
 Among these photojournalists, Carol Popp Szathmári (1812-1887) is considered Europe's first war photographer.
 He distributed his photographs through the publication Souvenir de resbel, illustrating the 1877 campaign.
 Most of them now belong to the National Library of Romania - although some are held by museums in New York and London.
-The National Museum of Romanian Art in Bucharest is one of the few places to offer exhibitions dedicated to the medium.
+The National Art Museum of Romania in Bucharest is one of the few places to offer exhibitions dedicated to the medium.
 During the summer, the Bucharest Municipal Museum organizes the International Salon of Photographic Art at the Suțu Palace.
 A wonderful opportunity to discover one of the city's oldest aristocratic mansions.

 A new generation of Romanian photographers is making a name for itself at various festivals dedicated to the medium across Europe, including the 2019 edition of the Circulation festival of young European photography at Centquatre-Paris.
 Felicia Simion's Ethnographies series was exhibited there.
 Her documentary style is reminiscent of Sergei Prokudin Gorski's early 20th-century photographs - a survival of folklore in contemporary Romania, a subject in line with the artist's specialization in ethnology.
 The Bucharest University of the Arts is the breeding ground for this new Romanian scene.
 In a country undergoing restructuring, it was founded after independence in 1995.
 The Șovăială brothers, Mihai (b.
 1987) and Horațiu (b.
 1993), originally from Transylvania, are also graduates.
 Their approach is both conceptual and documentary, and they both take a critical look at the decades following the fall of the Soviet bloc, and their imprints on the national territory.
 Horațiu's landscapes highlight the naivety of a people who believed that new infrastructures would bring a wind of freedom.
 Mihai, for his part, is interested in the deindustrialization of the country in the post-communist period, and tries to give a place back to forgotten places and neglected territories.